russfeld/flowchart/DEVELOPING.md

   1. `composer install`
   2. `bower install`
   3. `npm install`
-    1. `node-sass` apparently needs rebuilt after install.
-Run `npm rebuild node-sass` to do this.
   4. `gulp`
     - This should recompile all CSS, JS, and asset files into the public folder.
 If this doesn't work, there are probably errors that must be addressed.